Dear Boards of Directors and Chief Executive Officers:

-The adjustment to the asset-size exemption threshold (opens new window) for escrow accounts also increases the threshold for small creditor portfolio and balloon-payment qualified mortgages.
+The adjustment to the asset-size exemption threshold (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for escrow accounts also increases the threshold for small creditor portfolio and balloon-payment qualified mortgages.
 A balloon-payment qualified mortgage that satisfies all applicable criteria, including having been made by a lender that, together with certain affiliates, has total assets below the threshold, is also exempted from the prohibition on balloon payments for high-cost mortgages.

 Regulation V Credit Bureau Consumer Report Fee Ceiling

-The ceiling on the allowable amount (opens new window) a consumer reporting agency may charge for a consumer report in 2021 increased to $13.00, based proportionally on changes in the Consumer Price Index for All Urban Consumers (CPI-U).
+The ceiling on the allowable amount (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) a consumer reporting agency may charge for a consumer report in 2021 increased to $13.00, based proportionally on changes in the Consumer Price Index for All Urban Consumers (CPI-U).
 Section 612(f)(1)(A) of the Fair Credit Reporting Act (FCRA) provides that a consumer reporting agency may charge a consumer a reasonable amount for making a disclosure to the consumer of the information in their file — commonly referred to as a credit report — pursuant to section 609 of the FCRA.

 The ceiling does not affect the amount a credit union may charge its members or potential members, directly or indirectly, for obtaining a credit report in the normal course of business.2 Such cost is expected to be accurately represented in all advertising, disclosures, or agreements, whether written or oral.